zjunlp/EasyEdit/NLPCC2024_RegulatingLLM/README.md

 If there are any differences between the paper and this page, the content of this page should prevail.

 ## Evaluation

-#### Track 1: Multimodal Hallucination Detection for Multimodal Large Language Models
-We recommend using models with fewer hallucinations and better performance, such as [LLaVA](https://huggingface.co/liuhaotian/llava-v1.5-7b), [DeepSeek-VL](https://huggingface.co/deepseek-ai/deepseek-vl-7b-base), [Qwen-VL](https://huggingface.co/Qwen/Qwen-VL), etc. The evaluation metrics include two main categories: Rule-based metric and Rationality-based metric.

-- Rule-based metric: Use macro-f1 to roughly evaluate the effect of hallucination detection

-- Rationality-based metric: When the average values of multiple macros are similar, we use manual evaluation or evaluate the reasonability of the generated reason based on GPT.

 #### Track 2: Detoxifying Large Language Models
 Please select [LLaMA2-7B-Chat](https://huggingface.co/meta-llama/Llama-2-7b-chat) as the vanilla Large Language Model.
 Track 2 aims to enhance its security defense against malicious inputs.
 The evaluation metrics include two main categories: detoxification performance and side effects.